valgaug/moneyhub_tech_interview/README.md

 **Please make sure to update the readme with**:

-- Your new routes
+- Your new route:
+  `localhost:8083/generate-report`
-- How to run any additional scripts or tests you may have added
+- How to run any additional scripts or tests you may have added: `npm test` (to run unit tests) in the admin folder
 - Relating to the task please add answers to the following questions;
   1. How might you make this service more secure?
   2. How would you make this solution scale to millions of records?
   3. What else would you have liked to improve given more time?
      1. Sort the list by user instead of holdings
      2. Use of Ramda instead of plain Javascript
+     3. Restructure the codebase such as MVP architecture with an index, router and controller
+     4. add more edge cases such as

 On completion email a link to your repository to your contact at Moneyhub and ensure it is publicly accessible.